conan-io/docs/installation.rst

   $ python pyinstaller.py

 It is important to install the dependencies and the project first with ``pip install -e .`` which configures the project as "editable", that is, to run from the current source folder.
-After creating the executable, it can be pip uninstalled.
+After creating the executable, it can be uninstalled with pip.

 This has to run in the same platform that will be using the executable, pyinstaller does not cross-build.
 The resulting executable can be just copied and put in the system PATH of the running machine to be able to run Conan.